willkbl/wwwill/src/index.md

 Here is the front page for my website.
 Woohoo!

 If you've somehow stumbled upon this website while this message is still present, it is very much still a work in progress.
+This website uses the Eleventy framework, but because of my lack of web prowess, it's mostly just HTML and CSS.

 My name is Will Kibel.
 I make music, write, and work on video games.